-On July 15 we recognize the love of one magnificent creature.
-Today is National I Love Horses Day!
+On July 15th we recognize the love of one magnificent creature on National I Love Horses Day!

 With over 200 breeds, these spirited animals give humans much to love.
-Their loyalty and devotion throughout history may only be a portion of the reasons to love them.
+Their loyalty and devotion throughout history may only be a fraction of the reasons to love them.
 Not just a means of transportation, horses cleared fields, fought wars, and moved cattle.
-Beyond their utility, their companionship was indispensable long lonely trails.
-Cattlemen, pioneers and more recognize horses as cornerstones of survival in a burgeoning nation.
+Beyond their utility, their companionship was indispensable on long lonely trails.
+Cattlemen, pioneers, and more recognize horses as cornerstones of survival in a burgeoning nation.

 The tallest horse breed is the Shire.
 The stallions of this draft horse breed tower at 17 hands above the tiny Falabella, which grows to only eight hands and is the smallest breed of horse.

 The phrase “Don’t look a gift horse in the mouth,” is a reminder to be grateful for the gifts, opportunities or kind gestures that come our way.
 The phrase comes from inspecting a horse’s teeth to determine its health and value.
 If the horse was a gift, such an inspection would be considered an insult.

 The quarter horse, named for its speed on a short track, is one the of three fastest breeds of horses.
 Thoroughbreds follow quarter horses for longer distance, but Arabians outlast both breeds for endurance on the longest races.